VirtoCommerce/vc-docs/platform/user-guide/docs/elastic-search-8/overview.md

 ## Key Features

-With the Elastic Search 8 module, you can performm:
+With the Elastic Search 8 module, you can perform:

 * Full-text search with new .NET client for Elasticsearch.
 * [Semantic search](../../../developer-guide/docs/Fundamentals/Indexed-Search/integration/semantic-search.md).